Awesome 4th of July Outdoor Decor Ideas

 Here is the completed seating area with our fourth of July decor.
 It’s festive, definitely patriotic, and comfy.
 Saturday evening we sat outside, sipped a glass of wine, and enjoyed our patriotic decor.

-The after story ~ Saturday night, it started to sprinkle and Sweet Shark and I rushed outside to bring everything back in the house.
-Since we have not had rain at all since May, I really hoped to enjoy our 4th of July outdoor decorations for a couple of weeks.
+Saturday night, it started to sprinkle, and Sweet Shark and I rushed outside to bring everything back in the house.
+Since it has not rained at all since May, I hoped to enjoy our 4th of July outdoor decorations for a couple of weeks.
 It rained all day on Sunday and Monday morning.

 Monday afternoon I brought everything back outside and arranged it all again.
 And waited until it was dark enough for the mason jar lights to come on.
 The timer is set for 8:30.
 Then I lit the candles.